Chapter 4. Membranes and Transport

 By the end of this section, you will be able to:

-- explain the importance of water in the body;
+- Explain the importance of water in the body

-- explain the importance of protein channels in the movement of solutes.
+- Explain the importance of protein channels in the movement of solutes

 The chemical reactions of life take place in aqueous solutions.
 The dissolved substances in a solution are called solutes.
 In the human body, solutes vary in different parts of the body but may include proteins—including those that transport lipids, carbohydrates, and, very importantly, electrolytes.
 Often in medicine, an electrolyte is referred to as a mineral dissociated from a salt that carries an electrical charge (an ion).
 For instance, sodium ions (Na+) and chloride ions (Cl–) are often referred to as electrolytes.